 In the first grant year, a team of Bound Brook youth worked to address traffic safety and enhance their walkable community through creative placemaking.
 In 2018, the team installed a parklet and murals in front of the Bound Brook pool, Smalley Elementary School, LaMonte-Annex Elementary School and along Hamilton Avenue.
 The team also evaluated the use of temporary crosswalks in their community.
-This summer, a new youth team is working to implement environmental-change strategies by installing a Storybook Trail to attract young children to reading and walking.
-In addition, the team is addressing food insecurity by raising awareness and enrollment for eligible community members in the federal Supplemental Nutrition Assistance Program (SNAP).
+In Summer 2019, a new youth team worked to implement environmental-change strategies by installing a Storybook Trail to attract young children to reading and walking.
+In addition, the team addressed food insecurity by raising awareness and enrollment for eligible community members in the federal Supplemental Nutrition Assistance Program (SNAP).
 Follow the team on Twitter, plus